|

 well as an Overall Fair winner from the Senior division.
 The

-Science and Engineering Fair in Indianapolis, Indiana.
-In addition,
+Science and Engineering Fair in San Jose, California.
+Also,

 "Best of Schools" Awards will be presented to the